 The Mechanical Contractors Association of America (MCAA) approves application for charter of a Kansas State University Student Chapter sponsored by the MCA of Kansas City.

 The MCA of Kansas City is host to the MCAA’s National Student Chapter Summit.

 The Association initiates a Young Professionals Committee.

-The scope of the Mechanical Contractors Association of Kansas City (MCAKC) activity extends to 45 Counties, eastward through the State of Missouri and five westward through the State of Kansas.
+The scope of the Mechanical Contractors Association of Kansas City activity extends to 45 counties, eastward through the State of Missouri and 5 counties westward through the State of Kansas.

-Missouri Counties include; Atchison, Worth, Harrison, Holt, Nodaway, Gentry, Andrew, DeKalb, Daviess, Buchanan, Clinton, Caldwell, Platte, Carroll, Clariton, Randolph, Ray, Clay, Lafayette, Howard, Saline, Jackson, Cass, Cooper, Johnson, Bates, Vernon, Barton, Jasper, Newton, Henry, McDonald, St. Clair, Cedar, Lawrence, Barry, Pettis, Benton, Hickory, Uller, Dade, Douglass, Ozark, Doniphan, and Pulaski.
+Missouri Counties; Atchison, Worth, Harrison, Holt, Nodaway, Gentry, Andrew, DeKalb, Daviess, Buchanan, Clinton, Caldwell, Platte, Carroll, Clariton, Randolph, Ray, Clay, Lafayette, Howard, Saline, Jackson, Cass, Cooper, Johnson, Bates, Vernon, Barton, Jasper, Newton, Henry, McDonald, St. Clair, Cedar, Lawrence, Barry, Pettis, Benton, Hickory, Uller, Dade, Douglass, Ozark, Doniphan, and Pulaski.

-Kansas Counties include; Atchison, Miami, Johnson, Leavenworth, and Wyandotte.
+Kansas Counties; Atchison, Miami, Johnson, Leavenworth, and Wyandotte.

 Board of Directors